Skip to Content

 AnimeLab offers more dubbed content, but most dubbed shows are only available in the premium plan.
 If you don’t like reading subtitles, AnimeLab is the app to pick.

-The AnimeLab app also has an option to prioritize English animes over Japanese with subtitles and vice versa.
+The AnimeLab app also has the option to prioritize English animes over Japanese with subtitles and vice versa.

 The list of the popular anime shows on AnimeLab: